2016 Hispanic Radio Conference

 Deborah Parenti, Publisher, Radio Ink

-How the 2016 Elections Will Impact Hispanic Radio’s Bottom Line
+How the 2016 Election Will Impact Hispanic Radio’s Bottom Line

-Targeting Latino voters has never been more crucial than in this election.
-Skyrocketing trends in population growth and the continuing issue of immigration make it clear that targeting these voters is paramount to local, state, and national office-seekers.
-Hispanics will vote, and that influence will help shape and determine much of the policy and the country over the next four years.
+No election has ever been more crucial to targeting Latino voters.
+Skyrocketing trends in population growth and the continuing issue of immigration make it clear that targeting these voters is paramount to local, state, and national office seekers.
+They will vote — they will influence the election — and that influence will help shape and determine much of the policy for this country over the next four years.
 Radio’s historic connection to political activism makes it highly important in delivering candidate messages and getting out the vote.
-Also, younger Hispanics are avid listeners, which gives radio a strategic advantage in reaching that voting bloc.
+Younger Hispanics are also avid listeners, which gives radio a strategic advantage in reaching that voting bloc.
 That’s why projections are for major spending on the medium.
-The challenge is making sure candidates unfamiliar with crafting for the nuances of Hispanic radio listeners know where to turn and how to maximize their outreach with radio.
-Our panel of experts will offer their insight on how to use your station’s marketing expertise to gain a bigger piece of the 2016 political pie.
+The challenge is to make sure candidates unfamiliar with crafting for the nuances of Hispanic radio listeners know where to turn and how to maximize their outreach with radio.
+Our panel of experts will offer their insights on how to use your station’s marketing expertise to gain a bigger piece of the 2016 political pie.

 Multicultural Millennial Marketing: Is Radio on Their Radar?

 Fact: Millennials, those highly influential and trend-setting consumers, are just as likely to be multicultural.
 They have money to spend, if you reach them where they live.
-Hint: Millennials overindex on digital, social, and mobile media usage, and none so much as Hispanic millennials.
+Hint: Millennials overindex on digital, social, and mobile media usage, and none as high as Hispanic millennials.
 For example, 42% of Hispanic millennials access the Internet solely through their mobile devices vs. 10% for the total population.
 How can your station stay on top — and ahead — of the curve with millennials?
-Give us 40 minutes and our panel will give you the strategy you may be overlooking in your marketing.
+Give us 40 minutes, and our panel will give you the strategy you may be overlooking in your marketing.

 Radio’s Talent Pool: How Deep — How Shallow — Are the Waters?